top of page

 Crowd funding: kickstarter

-We designed Funtory Magic Carpet so our little ones can take their precious childhood memories with them as they grow up just like we did.
-Funtory Magic Carpet is not a regular playmat; it is a smart playmat with educational AR games designed for the next generation of children!
+We designed Magic Carpet so that children can carry their precious childhood memories with them as they grow up — just like we did.
+Magic Carpet is not an ordinary playmat; it is a smart playmat enhanced with educational AR games, created for the next generation of learners.
+With its interactive AR features, Magic Carpet allows multiple children to explore and learn together, transforming playtime into a shared and meaningful learning adventure.

 The animal treasure hunt comes in various difficulty levels.
 Once your children complete a mission, they will be given a more challenging one.
 Not only will the game keep them busy for a while, but it will also provide them a sense of achievement.